alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 ### Turing configuration setting:

-- Users can write to the `/output` volume
+- Research users can write to the `/output` volume.
 - A {ref}`role_system_manager` can view and download data in the `/output` volume via `Azure Storage Explorer`.

 ### Implication: